bigbam974/qb-npcremove-zones/README.md

 # NPC-Remove--Zones
-Remove NPC's fropm anywhere you want with this simple code
+Remove NPC's from anywhere you want with this simple code

 Drag file qb-npcremove to you resources